neos/neos-development-collection/TYPO3.Neos/Documentation/References/NeosTypoScriptReference.rst

 :itemName: (string, defaults to ``item``) Context variable name for each item
 :itemKey: (string, defaults to ``itemKey``) Context variable name for each item key, when working with array
 :iterationName: (string, defaults to ``iterator``) A context variable with iteration information will be available under the given name: ``index`` (zero-based), ``cycle`` (1-based), ``isFirst``, ``isLast``
-:itemRenderer: (string) The renderer definition (simple value, expression or object) will be called once for every collection element
+:itemRenderer: (string, **required**) The renderer definition (simple value, expression or object) will be called once for every collection element

 .. _TYPO3_TypoScript__Case: